Hans-Jürgen von Arnim

-Hans-Jürgen Bernard Theodor von Arnim ([hansˈjʏʁɡn̩ fɔn ˈʔaʁniːm]; 4 April 1889 – 1 September 1962) was a German general in the Nazi Wehrmacht during World War II who commanded several armies.
+Hans-Jürgen Bernard Theodor von Arnim ([hansˈjʏʁɡn̩ fɔn ˈʔaʁniːm]; 4 April 1889 – 1 September 1962) was a German general in the Wehrmacht during World War II who commanded several armies and was the last commander of Axis forces in North Africa.
 He was a recipient of the Knight's Cross of the Iron Cross.

 Early life

-Hans-Jürgen Bernhard Theodor von Arnim was born in the town of Ernsdorf in Prussian Silesia on April 4th 1889.
+Hans-Jürgen Bernhard Theodor von Arnim was born in the town of Ernsdorf in Prussian Silesia on April 4, 1889.
 His father, Hans von Arnim (1861–1931) was a General in the German Army and Jürgen would follow in his father's footsteps and join the army in 1907.
 During the First World War he fought on both the Western and Eastern fronts and after the war, he remained in the Reichswehr.

 World War II

 When Hitler and the Nazis come to power in 1933 Von Arnim was still in the Reichswehr and continued to serve in the Wehrmacht as a major general.
 Arnim commanded the 52nd Infantry Division in both the Battles for Poland and France.
 In October 1940, Arnim was given command of the 17th Panzer Division.

 Von Arnim took part in Operation Barbarossa, the invasion of the Soviet Union, and on 1 October 1941, took command of XXXIX Panzer Corps until November 1942.